touchdesign/logrotate/README.md

 For more examples take a look at the example folder in this repository.

-## Symfony console tasks
+## Symfony bundle

-For a symfony console task integration see our [logrotate-bundle](https://github.com/touchdesign/logrotate-bundle)
+For a symfony console integration see [logrotate-bundle](https://github.com/touchdesign/logrotate-bundle)